Muukid/muCOSA/README.md

 ## Window system names

+> Note that although on most operating systems, only one window system can exist (such as macOS or Windows), some operating systems can have more than one window system, such as Linux with X11 or Wayland.
+Just in case, muCOSA allows more than one window system to be defined at once in its API, tying each muCOSA context to a particular window system, theoretically allowing for multiple muCOSA contexts to exist at once with different window systems in one program.

 The name function `mu_window_system_get_name` returns a `const char*` representation of the given window sytem (for example, `MU_WINDOW_NULL` returns "MU_WINDOW_NULL"), defined below:

 ```c